mcinglis/c-style/readme.md

 typedef void* gpointer;
 ```

 This mistake is committed by way too many codebases.
 It masks what's really going on, and you have to read documentation or find the `typedef` to learn how to work with it.
-Never do this in your own interfaces, and if you have to work with other interfaces that do it, `typedef` it back.
+Never do this in your own interfaces, and ignore the typedefs in other interfaces.

+Also, pointer typedefs exclude the users from adding `const` qualifiers to the pointee.
+This is a huge loss for the readability of your codebase.

 Even if you intend to be consistent about it, so that all camel-case typedefs are actually pointer to structs, you'll be violating the rule above on using pointers only for arrays and parameters that will be modified (and losing the benefits of that).